dmpop/koreader-compendium/docs/15-koreader-rsync.md

 Save the file and make it executable using the `chmod +x /koreader/scripts/up.sh` command.

-To launch the script in the ereader, open the terminal emulator and run the `/path/to/koreader/scripts/up.sh` command.
+To launch the script in the e-reader, open the terminal emulator and run the `/path/to/koreader/scripts/up.sh` command.

-If you happen to use a second ereader, and you want to download the saved settings and data, all you have to do is to create a shell script that runs the following commands:
+If you happen to use a second e-reader, and you want to download the saved settings and data, all you have to do is to create a shell script that runs the following commands:

 ```bash
 #!/bin/sh